Wiki · Concept · Last reviewed July 10, 2026

 Backbone.
 Many systems adapt a pretrained vision-language model or multimodal foundation model, because those models already encode visual concepts and natural-language structure.

 Action head.
 The action layer translates the model's internal representation into robot commands.
-RT-2 framed actions as tokens; pi-zero used a flow-matching action expert for continuous control; other systems use diffusion policies, regression heads, or hierarchical planners.
+RT-2 framed actions as tokens; pi-zero used a flow-matching action expert for continuous control; GR00T-style systems pair a vision-language module with a diffusion transformer action head; other systems use regression heads, action chunking, or hierarchical planners.

 Training data.
 Training usually combines robot demonstrations with broader visual-language pretraining.
 The hard part is that robot data is scarce, expensive, embodiment-specific, and safety constrained compared with text or image data.